MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-hci-registration.md

 1. Sign in to the on-premises HCI cluster server using the cluster user credentials.
 2. Run the `Unregister-AzStackHCI` cmdlet on the cluster to clean up the cluster registration state and cluster ARC state.
    a.
 If unregistration succeeds, navigate to **Azure Active Directory > App registrations (All applications)** and search for the name matching `clusterName` and `clusterName.arc`.
 Delete the two app IDs if they exist.
    b.
-If unregistration fails with the error **Couldn't disable Azure Arc integration on Node <Node Name>**, try running the `Disable-AzureStackHCIArcIntegration` cmdlet on the node.
+If unregistration fails with the error **Couldn't disable Azure Arc integration on Node /<node name/>**, try running the `Disable-AzureStackHCIArcIntegration` cmdlet on the node.
 If the node is in a state where `Disable-AzureStackHCIArcIntegration` cannot be run, remove the node from the cluster and try running the `Unregister-AzStackHCI` cmdlet again.
 3. Sign in to each individual node:
    1. Change directory to where the ARC agent is installed: `cd 'C:\Program Files\AzureConnectedMachineAgent\'`.
    2. Get the status on arcmagent.exe and determine the Azure resource group it is projected to: `.\azcmagent.exe show`.
 Output for this command shows the resource group information: